nh-server/switch-guide/docs/user_guide/sysnand/making_essential_backups.md

 ### Instructions

 !!! tip ""
-    1. Enter RCM and upload the Hekate payload
+    1. Enter RCM and inject the Hekate payload
-    2. Use the volume buttons to navigate to `Launch` -> `Payloads...`, then press the power button
-    3. Navigate to `Lockpick_RCM.bin`, then press the power button
+    2. Tap on `Payloads`, then on `Lockpick_RCM.bin`
-    4. If Lockpick_RCM prompts you to `Reboot to Sept`, press power or either volume button to do so.
+    3. If Lockpick_RCM prompts you to `Reboot to Sept`, press power or either volume button to do so.
 A "sept by Atmosphere" logo will then display, followed by Lockpick_RCM starting again.
-If it does *not* prompt you, continue on to step 5.
+If it does *not* prompt you, continue on to step 4.
-    5. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
+    4. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
-    6. Press the power button to power off your Switch
+    5. Press the power button to power off your Switch
-    7. Insert your SD card into your PC
+    6. Insert your SD card into your PC
-    8. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).
+    7. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 &nbsp;